 Those who provided teaching support, guidance, and feedback for teacher candidates also varied across IHEs.
-The most common response from participating IHEs (33.33%, n=4) indicated that teacher candidates received support, guidance, and feedback on their teaching practices from school-based teacher educators, supervisors, and university-based teacher educators (rating of 1, 2, and 3).
+The most common response from participating IHEs (33%, n=4) indicated that teacher candidates received support, guidance, and feedback on their teaching practices from school-based teacher educators, supervisors, and university-based teacher educators (rating of 1, 2, and 3).
 Sixteen and two-thirds percent (n=2) of IHEs reported their teacher candidates received support, guidance, and feedback on their teaching practices from only university-based educators (rating of 3).
-Additionally, 8.33% (n=1) of IHEs reported their teacher candidates received support, guidance, and feedback on their teaching practices from only school-based educators (rating of 1); whereas, another IHE (8.33%) reported their teacher candidates received support, guidance, and feedback on their teacher candidates received support, guidance, and feedback on their teacher candidates received support, guidance, and feedback on their teacher candidates received support, guidance, and feedback on their teacher candidates received support, guidance, and feedback on their teacher candidates received support, guidance, and feedback on their teaching practices from school-based teacher educators and supervisors (rating of 1 and 2).
-Finally, 8.33% (n=1) of IHEs reported their teacher candidates received support, guidance, and feedback on their teaching practices from school-based educators and university-based educators (rating of 1 and 3), and another 8.33% (n=1) of IHEs reported their teacher candidates received support, guidance, and feedback on their teaching practices from school-based educators and university-based educators (rating of 1 and 3), and another 8.33% (n=1) of IHEs reported their teacher candidates received support, guidance, and feedback on their teacher practices from school-based educators and university-based received support, guidance, and feedback on their teacher practices from school-based educators and un educators (rating of 2 and 3).
+Additionally, 8.33% (n=1) of IHEs reported their teacher candidates received support, guidance, and feedback on their teaching practices from only school-based educators (rating of 1); whereas, another IHE (8.33%) reported their teacher candidates received support, guidance, and feedback on their teaching practices from school-based teacher educators and supervisors (rating of 1 and 2).
+Finally, 8.33% (n=1) of IHEs reported their teacher candidates received support, guidance, and feedback on their teaching practices from school-based educators and university-based educators (rating of 1 and 3), and another 8% (n=1) of IHEs reported their teacher candidates received support, guidance, and feedback on their teacher practices from supervisors and university-based educators (rating of 2 and 3).
 In the case of one elementary program, it was not clear who provided support, guidance, and feedback to teacher candidates (8.33%; no data).